-Fees are charged based on the complete contract value or on the square footage, whichever fee is greater.
-A permit for an ADU will include a Building Permit Fee, Use Tax Plan review fee and recording fees.
+Fees are charged based on the complete contract value or on the square footage, whichever valuation is greater.
+A permit for an ADU will include a Building Permit Fee, Use Tax Plan review fee, and recording fees.
 Depending on the project you may also have fees for Plumbing, Mechanical, and Electrical.
 You can get an estimate on your fees by clicking on the "Fee Calculator" button below.
 Please be aware that additional fees may apply and will be identified through the permitting process.

 Permit Issuance and Inspections

 Once the ADU permit application has been reviewed and approved by Building, Planning, and Engineering, the permit will be ready to be issued.
 The applicant on the permit will be notified via email when the permit is ready for payment.
 All fees must be paid and the applicant must download the proper permit documents to have available on site.
 Fees can be paid online using a credit card.
 If another type of payment is requested, please visit the Buildng Counter to make a payment.